michaelJwilson/surveysim/README.md

 The optional seed for the weather module's random number generator has to be an int or array_like convertible to an unsigned 32-bit integer.

+To run the plotting tool:

+        >>> from surveysim import plotsurvey